 Now, if you contract the HSV-1 virus for the first time, the abovementioned symptoms may be accompanied by the following general discomforts:

-Simply manage these symptoms like you would an ordinary fever: Get lots of rest, hydrate yourself, take an antipyretic medication such as ibuprofen or paracetamol, and do tepid sponge baths.
+Simply manage these symptoms like you would an ordinary fever:

 You may get a repeat episode of cold sores once you've caught the disease before.
 The onset, length, and time it takes to reoccur from the last episode varies greatly from person to person.
 It could reoccur monthly, yearly, or once every few years.

 Reoccurrence is characterized by the same symptoms as the initial cold sore infection.
 The hard spots and blisters may form over the same areas where they used to be before.
 The sores will heal after a couple of weeks and will not cause any scarring anymore.
 The accompanying symptoms like fever, headache, and sore throat aren't typically present during a reoccurrence.

 Certain triggering factors may predispose you to get cold sores.
 These are the following:

 Treatment for cold sores usually involves an antiviral cream directly applied to the affected areas.
 More severe cases warrant oral antiviral medications such as acyclovir.
 Patients usually respond well to these treatments, and their cold sores subside after around 10 days.